-- (2) The promoter shall enclose the following documents along with the application referred to in sub-section (1), namely:- - - (C) the time period within which he undertakes to complete the project or phase thereof, as the case may be...." - by the builder as per the relevant clause of apartment buyer agreement and the commitment of the promoter regarding handing over of possession of the unit is taken accordingly.
+- (2) The promoter shall enclose the following documents along with the application referred to in sub-section (1), namely: - (1): -a declaration, supported by an affidavit, which shall be signed by the promoter or any person authorised by the promoter, stating: - (C) the time period within which he undertakes to complete the project or phase thereof, as the case may be...." - 18.
+The time period for handing over the possession is committed by the builder as per the relevant clause of apartment buyer agreement and the commitment of the promoter regarding handing over of possession of the unit is taken accordingly.
 The new timeline indicated in respect of ongoing project by the promoter while making an application for registration of the project does not change the commitment of the promoter to hand over the possession by the due date as per the apartment buyer agreement.
-The new timeline as indicated by the promoter in the declaration under section 4(2)(1)(C) is now the new timeline as indicated by him for the completion of the project.
+The new timeline as indicated by the promoter in the declaration under section 4(2)(l)(C) is now the new timeline as indicated by him for the completion of the project.
 Although, penal proceedings shall not be initiated against the builder for not meeting the committed due date of possession but now, if the promoter fails to complete the project in declared timeline, then he is liable for penal proceedings.
-The due date of possession as per the agreement remains unchanged and promoter is liable for the consequences and obligations arising out of failure in handing over possession by the due date as committed by him in the apartment buyer agreement and he is liable for the delayed possession charges as provided in proviso to section 18(1) of the Act.
+The due date of possession as per the agreement unchanged and promoter is liable for the remains consequences and obligations arising out of failure in handing over possession by the due date as committed by him in the apartment buyer agreement and he is liable for the delayed possession charges as provided in proviso to section 18(1) of the Act.
 The same issue has been dealt by hon'ble Bombay High Court in case titled as Neelkamal Realtors Suburban Pvt.
-Ltd.and anr. vs Union of India and ors. and has observed as under:
+Ltd. and anr. vs Union of India and ors. and has observed as under: